hazelcast/hazelcast-reference-manual/src/Projections.md

 ## Projections

-There are cases where instead of sending all the data returned by a query from a Node we want to transform (strip down) each result object in order to avoid redundant network traffic.
+There are cases where instead of sending all the data returned by a query from a member, you want to transform (strip down) each result object in order to avoid redundant network traffic.

-For example, we select all employees based on some criteria, but we just want to return their name instead of the whole Employee object.
-It is easy doable with the Projection API.
+For example, you select all employees based on some criteria, but you just want to return their name instead of the whole Employee object.
+It is easily doable with the Projection API.

-### The Projections's API
+### Projections API

 The API of the Projection looks as follows: